on Saturday, 5 August 2006 at 3.26 pm by Simon Sarmiento

 DaveW ; I speak for myself and no-one else.

 I think the Bible is a book which contains some insightful material, but it all needs to be approached in the light of what it is – a human production writeen by men of another age who had very different levels of knowledge and assumption framed by their culture.

 I don’t generally ‘trust’ books which are inanimate objects.

+Cheers to Cynthia for taking on the hard issues and trying to tease out some of the assumptions.
 Alan M seemed confused about predatory behaviour being more than homosexuality or pedophilia.
 Predatory behaviour can be entrapment e.g. pimps ensnaring women (or young boys) into sex trade by confiscating their money and using violence to keep them under control.
 Some spouses also use the same tactics, as do some parents over their children.
 We also see such behaviour being used against the intellectually disabled, the physically weak (old age pensioners are popular targets for con artists).
 We see such behaviour in… Read more »

 DaveW commented “What is rather more revealing is that you have recently commented that you place little if any trust in the Bible.
 Can I therefore assume that you speak for liberals rather than liberal Christians or am I to assume liberal Christians dont place any trust in the Bible?”
 If I may quote from an official, if much-neglected, document, the 1922 Commission on Christian Doctrine published 1937 under the chairmanship of William Temple… “The authority ascribed to the Bible must not be interpreted as prejudging the conclusions of historical, critical and scientific investigation IN ANY FIELD (my caps) not… Read more »

 Poor Cheryl has a rather warped view of the world if she imagines that conservative Christians are routinely engaging in the behaviour she describes.